 One of the most challenging and influential courses that he took as part of his major was “Program Planning,” with Dr. Janelle Jacobson.
 “Janelle is one of my idols in the Department of Public Health and Human Performance,” he said.
 “I look at her as a mentor because she has so much knowledge and experience.”

-Boswell just finished an internship at the Rose Hill Drug Addiction Treatment Center, an inpatient recovery center for people age 21 and younger.
+Right before graduating from SUNY Potsdam Boswell completed an internship at the Rose Hill Drug Addiction Treatment Center, an inpatient recovery center for people up to 21 years old.
 The internship opened up his eyes to the fact that many teenagers are trying substances from a young age.
 The internship helped him determine his next step—getting his master’s degree in social work to provide one-on-one counseling for youth struggling with drug addiction.

 In a way, he has come full circle.
 Once struggling with his own identity and challenges, he is now determined to help and inspire young people and build healthier communities.